The Purim Story

 It is interesting to note that the initial cause for the tragedy of Purim was Mordechai’s refusal to bow to Haman’s idol.
 (Rashi and Ibn Ezra state Haman carried an idol.)
 This was the precise sin the Jews committed overtly that deserved this punishment.
 (Inwardly they did not commit idolatry) The very same institution – idolatry – acted as both the obligation for punishment (the Jews’ prostration to idols) and the delivery of that punishment (Mordechai’s refusal to bow enraged Haman to annihilate the Jews).
 Perhaps the identical nature of these two events displays God’s hand in this matter.

-In reviewing the personalities of the Megila, Haman taught us that self-aggrandizement is fatal.
-His initial intolerance that one, single person would not recognize him drove him to seek permission from the king to murder Mordechai, leading to his downfall.
+In reviewing the personalities of the Megilla, Haman taught us that self-aggrandizement is fatal.
+His intolerance of a single person not recognizing him drove him to seek permission from the king to murder Mordechai, leading to his downfall.
 Mordechai taught us that certain principles are worth sacrificing for, and he therefore did not bow to idols or Haman.
 And Esther taught us that with wisdom, a well-devised plan has the greatest hope of success, and God may intervene.

 Omission of God’s Name